Smileynator/blender-mdb-addon/README.md

 ## Features
 - Importing of any .mdb Model
 - Exporting of any .mdb Model
-- Importing of any .canm Animations on top of a model
+- Importing of any .canm Animations on top of a model (EDF5 only)
-- Exporting of any .canm Animations from a model
+- Exporting of any .canm Animations from a model (EDF5 only)
 - Bone support
 - Material variable support (Not material editing!)
 - Mesh editing support